clux/logule/Readme.md

 Everything will be aligned automatically.

 ### Multiple Namespaces
 Simply pass in more strings to get more namespaces prefixed.
-The last argument to Logger is always the padding size (which is the same for each namespace level).

 ````javascript
 var log = new Logger('CONNECTION', 'ESTABLISHMENT');